 Lyra Therapeutics went public via IPO in May, 2020.Go to website: https://lyratherapeutics.com/

-Mellitus is dedicated to advancing diabetes detection and monitoring through products based on GCD59, a biomarker of glycemic load that is unique because of its direct relationship to the complications of diabetes.
+Mellitus is dedicated to advancing diabetes detection and monitoring through products based on GCD59, a biomarker of glycemic control that is unique because of its direct relationship to the complications of diabetes.
 Our premier application is a patient-friendly test for gestational diabetes, enabling more timely intervention to improve the health of both mother and child.
 We plan to commercialize our products through strategic partners as we expand indications to benefit all individuals with diabetes.Go to website: https://www.mellitusllc.com/

 miRagen Therapeutics, Inc., is a clinical-stage biopharmaceutical company focused on the discovery and development of innovative microRNA (miRNA)-targeting therapies in disease areas of high unmet medical need. miRagen’s lead product candidate, MRG-106, a synthetic microRNA antagonist (LNA antimiR) of microRNA-155, is currently being studied in a Phase 1 clinical trial in patients suffering from cutaneous T-cell lymphoma (CTCL) of the mycosis fungoides (MF) sub-type. miRagen is also conducting a Phase 1 clinical trial of MRG-201, its lead anti-fibrosis product candidate and a synthetic microRNA mimic (promiR) to microRNA-29b, in human volunteers. miRagen seeks to leverage in-house expertise in miRNA biology, oligonucleotide chemistry, and drug development to evaluate and advance promising technologies and high-potential product candidates for its own pipeline and in conjunction with strategic collaborators.Go to website: https://www.viridiantherapeutics.com/